Integrate with ServiceNow change management

 Q: What versions of ServiceNow are supported?

-A: The integration is compatible with Kingston and London versions of ServiceNow.
+A: The integration is compatible with Kingston and above ServiceNow versions.

 Q: What types of change request can be managed with the integration?